Notes from The OPJCC Director

 July 18 is Nelson Mandela International Day in recognition of the former South African president’s contribution to a culture of peace and freedom.
 It is a global call to action for citizens of the world to help change the world for the better and in so doing, to build a global movement for good.

 Merciful Creator, as we observe Independence Day receive our prayers for our nation, our public officials and all those who dwell here.

-The International Labor Organization defines child labor as work that deprives children and adolescents of their childhood, their education or training, their potential, their dignity, and that is harmful to physical and mental development.
+June 12 is World Day Against Child Labor.
+The International Labor Organization (ILO), a United Nations agency, defines child labor as work that deprives children and adolescents of their childhood, their education or training, their potential, their dignity, and that is harmful to physical and mental development.

 Contact Information for your U.S. Elected Officials